 However, it’s important to approach the conversation in a calm and respectful manner.
 For example, you could say something like, “I’ve noticed that your music has been very loud lately and it’s been keeping me up at night.
 I was wondering if there’s anything we can do to fix the situation.”

-Report the neighbors to Home Owner’s Association
+10. Report to the Home Owner’s Association

 HOA otherwise known as association of homeowners or condominium owners manages the common areas of a residential development and enforces the rules created by the community’s developer.